Confidence to do Patient and Public Involvement

 At the end of the module, a learner will be able:

-- To demonstrate skills and knowledge on how to best plan PPI to get the best out of the activity for their research
+- Develop knowledge and ideas on how to successfully approach PPI to get the best out of the activity for their research (and overcome worries/concerns/potential challenges).

 - Upsetting people by talking about their health / difficult experiences